nrwl/nx/docs/node/tutorial/02-display-todos.md

 We changed the `@Get` decorator for the `getData` function to point to the `api` route.
 We also changed this to call the `todosService.getTodos()` method. \
 Then we added the `root` function which renders the `index` file from our `views` directory.

-> The serve process should be running still, and if not, restart the process with `nx serve todos`
+> The serve process should still be running.
+If it isn't, restart the process with `nx serve todos`

 !!!!!
 Open http://localhost:3333 in the browser.
 What do you see?